miragejs/ember-cli-mirage/docs/v0.2.0-beta.5/route-handlers.md

 The status code for all three types defaults to the following, based on the verb being used for the route:

   - GET is 200
-  - PUT is 204
+  - PUT/PATCH is 204
   - POST is 201
   - DEL is 204

-PUT and POST change to 200 if there is a response body.
+PUT/PATCH and POST change to 200 if there is a response body.

 The optional `options` hash passed as the last parameter has `timing` and `coalesce` options.